-Lucapa Diamond Company aims to reduce its high-cost development debt associated with the delivery of its Mothae diamond mine in Lesotho, South Africa, via funding and refinancing agreements.
+Lucapa Diamond Company aims to reduce its high-cost development debt associated with the delivery of its Mothae diamond mine in Lesotho, Southern Africa, via funding and refinancing agreements.

 The company has struck agreements with New Azilian and Equigold, following the delivery and de-risking of Mothae, which commenced commercial operation in January 2019 having already produced five 50-plus carat diamonds.